Moduli spaces of Lie algebras and foliations: Preliminaries

 \begin{ej} For every $n\geq 5$ consider the family $\GG$ of subalgebras of vector fields in $\PP^n$ of dimension $3$ with base $S=Spec(\CC[t])$ generated by the elements

 As a family of Lie algebras, its structure is given by

-For $t\neq 0$ the algebra $\GG(t)$ is isomorphic to $\GG(1)$ (via the map defined by $\X_2(t)\mapsto t\X_2(t)$).
-For $t=0$ on the other hand the algebra $\GG(0)$ is not isomoprhic to $\GG(1)$ (the complete classification of complex Lie algebras of dimension less or equal than $4$ and their degenerations can be found in \cite{class4d}).
+For $t\neq 0$ the Lie algebra $\GG(t)$ is isomorphic to $\GG(1)$ (via the map defined by $\X_2(t)\mapsto t\X_2(t)$).
+For $t=0$ on the other hand the algebra $\GG(0)$ is not isomorphic to $\GG(1)$ (the complete classification of complex Lie algebras of dimension less or equal than $4$ can be found in \cite{class4d}). \end{ej}